sau-verse/UGC-AI/VERCEL_DEPLOYMENT.md

 ### 3. Domain Configuration
 - Your production domain is already configured: `ugcgen-ai.vercel.app`
-- The deployment domain will be: `ugcgen-ai-git-final-sau-verse.vercel.app`
+- The deployment domain will be: `ugcgen-ai-sau-verse.vercel.app`

 ## 🔍 Testing Your Deployment